Signs of an Overworked Liver

 Skin type is another factor that we usually attribute to genetics or age.
 However, dry or oily skin could be an indicator of an internal imbalance.

-When the skin on the forehead is oily, you could be suffering from impaired liver function.
+When the skin on the forehead is oily, you might be suffering from impaired liver function.
 In some cases, it’s linked to excessive sweating.

 Localized alopecia and gray hairs

 In spring or autumn, it’s not uncommon to lose a little more hair than usual.
 However, some people suffer from unexplained hair loss over a prolonged period.
-To cure this problem, it’s important to determine from which area where the hair is falling out.
+To cure this problem, it’s important to determine which area the hair loss is occurring.

 If the alopecia is located in the middle of the head or if your hair begins to gray, it could mean your organs, including your liver, are not functioning properly.
 This applies to both men and women.